 Reliable code drives better software performance in several ways:

 Reliable code typically uses system resources more efficiently.
-This limits the number of memory leaks, unnecessary database calls, and other waste, which results in better performance on the same hardware.
+This limits the number of memory leaks, unnecessary database calls, and other inefficiencies, resulting in better performance on the same hardware.

 A real-world example comes from Uber’s dispatch system.
 As its user base grew, Uber’s dispatch system showed signs of weakness: Memory usage and related errors were slowing response times.
 Java’s garbage collection was a big source of the trouble.
-After focusing on reliability, they were able to significantly reduce these errors.
+After focusing on reliability, they significantly reduced these errors.

 Even brief outages can be costly.
 According to Gartner, the average cost of IT downtime is $5,600 per minute.
 That’s a staggering $300,000 per hour.
 Companies in highly regulated industries face even steeper costs as compliance issues arise.